n1cfury/takinacissp/domain3.md

 ### Security Architecture and Engineering

 ## Elevator pitch:
 Biggest and most technical of the eight domains.
-This one focuses on security at the design level.
-Security Models, principles, and architecture.
-A lot of content related to applied cryptography.
-Not a lot on Malware, but does cover the basics.
+This one focuses on security at the architectural level.
+Think big picture here to the point of designing the best ways to ensure a secure system...reducing risk from disasters as well.

 # Topics